 I only want to give permissions to specific projects.
 How can I set this up?

 Suppose you wish a user to have access only to certain projects.
-In that case, you'll be able to simply revoke all permissions in the permission role and set the permissions for the individual projects by adding a user to the project and selecting a project role.
+In that case, you will be able to simply revoke all permissions in the permission role and set the permissions for the individual projects by adding a user to the project and selecting a project role.

 Permissions explained in detail